| Title: | Tools for Analyzing IIDDA Datasets |

 string indicating type of lookup table |

-csv file of empty lookup table with columns from lookup_table_type
+csv file of empty lookup table with columns from lookup_table_type in the directory if successful

 Add zeros to data set that are implied by a '0' reported at a coarser timescale.